poojahooda22/Fluid-simulation-experiment/README.md

 ## Expanding the ESLint configuratio

-If you are developing a production application, we recommend updating the configuration to enable type-awar
+If you are developing a production application, we recommend updating the configuration to enable type-aw

 ```js
 export default defineConfig([